Prescription Drug DUIs in Temecula

 There are rarely consequences with the DMV for Prescription Drug DUIs, unless law enforcement alleges you refused a chemical test or the DMV thinks you are addicted to prescription drugs.

-What is the Punishment for a Prescription Drug DUI?
+What is the Punishment for a Temecula Drug DUI?